Aftabe/location.replace/README.md

 # location.replace
-how to replace a 'URL' in a button using js
+How to replace a 'URL' in a button using js with a function declaration syntax.